Arrivals Showband Photo Gallery

 Need You sung by Declan Ryan.
 Despite the single's success (it

-reached number six on the Irish charts), the band shocked the local
+reached number six on the Irish charts), the band would soon shock the

 entertainment scene when they announced that four members were

-leaving to form a new band, The Arrivals.
-Declan Ryan
+leaving to form a new band.
+Originally to be called Declan Ryan and

 major marketing campaign headed up by their first manager Murt Lucey